Top Takeaways From This Post

 „Kein Umsatzsteuerausweis aufgrund Anwendung der Kleinunternehmerregelung gemäß § 19 UStG.“

-5) Which taxes does a Kleinunternehmer pay?
+6) Which taxes reports does a Kleinunternehmer file?

 Profit and Loss Statement

 The profit and loss statement is used to calculate your profit.